 Despite Nyad having written and spoken about these allegations for years, no one has corroborated them.

 And she sure has a jones for the International Swimming Hall of Fame, an institution which, contrary to some of her publicity materials (see, for example, Athlete Promotions, biography.com) has never seen fit to make her a member.
 They did, however, once give her an award for her media work.

-Update: On Slate’s Hang Up and Listen podcast yesterday, while talking about the op-ed, and after an introduction which included her membership in the Swimming Hall of Fame, Nyad declared:
+Update: On Slate’s Hang Up and Listen podcast yesterday, while talking about the op-ed and after an introduction that included her membership in the Swimming Hall of Fame, Nyad declared:

 You know what I’m gonna do, I’m gonna start a national registry, I’m gonna start the National Archive of Sexual Abuse.
 I’m gonna be called Survivor #1.